How David Beats Goliath: SMB Sales Strategies for Winning Without Extra Staff

 Originally developed for military operations, the OODA loop (Observe, Orient, Decide, Act) provides a structured approach to rapid decision-making:

-Observe: Gather market intelligence through customer feedback and competitive analysis
+• Observe: Gather market intelligence through customer feedback and competitive analysis.

-Orient: Interpret this data within your specific business context
+• Orient: Interpret this data within your specific business context.

-Decide: Make clear, confident decisions with available information
+• Decide: Make clear, confident decisions with available information.

-Act: Execute quickly and measure results
+• Act: Execute quickly and measure results.

 Practical Implementation:

-Create a 24/48/72 rule: simple decisions in 24 hours, complex ones in 48, strategic ones in 72
+• Process: Adopt the 24/48/72 rule: simple decisions in 24 hours, complex ones in 48, strategic ones in 72.

 2. Deploy Strategic Technology Integration